top of page

 Teaching

-• Fudan University School of Law (course on law and economics).
+• Fudan University School of Law (the course on Law and Economics).

-• Peking University Guanghua School of Management (course on international capital markets).
+• Peking University Guanghua School of Management (the course on International Capital Markets).

-• UCLA-affiliated institutions (course on forecasting the world and business).
+• UCLA-affiliated institutions (the course on Forecasting the World and Business).

 Publications

-As a prolific writer and public intellectual, Mr. Chou authored An Ideal State of Law: A Virtual Dialogue between Socrates and Mencius (Taipei: Commonwealth, 1998; Beijing: Commercial Press, 1999), a critically acclaimed comparative legal theory work cited in law textbooks and legal research across Taiwan, Hong Kong and China as well as Sinological studies in other parts of the world.
+As a prolific writer and public intellectual, Mr. Chou authored An Ideal State of Law: A Virtual Dialogue between Socrates and Mencius (Taipei: Commonwealth, 1998; Beijing: Commercial Press, 1999), an immediately critically acclaimed comparative legal theory work on the rule of law, which has been cited, in law textbooks across Greater China, in particular, and sinological studies, in general.

-Dr. Chou has also published papers in the legal profession, including CFIUS: A Unique Challenge for Chinese Energy Investors (Beijing: Central Party Literature Press, 2011).
+Dr. Chou has also published papers including CFIUS: A Unique Challenge for Chinese Energy Investors (Beijing: Central Party Literature Press, 2011).

-He was the editor of Financial Market English-Chinese and Chinese-English Dictionary (Beijing: San Lian 2003).
+He was the editor of Financial Market English-Chinese and Chinese-English Dictionary (Beijing: San Lian, 2003), highly regarded in English media in Hong Kong.

-For over two decades in aggregate, Dr. Chou has published columns for leading publications throughout Asia, including Global Views Leaders Forum, Wealth Magazine, Yazhou Zhoukan, China Youth Daily, ETtoday and Lianhe Zaobao.
+For over two decades, Dr. Chou has published columns for leading publications throughout Asia, including Wealth Magazine, Global Views Leaders Forum, China Times, ETtoday, Yazhou Zhoukan, China Youth Daily and Lianhe Zaobao, on topics mainly in East-West culture, politics, economics and hegemony.

-Dr. Chou has also engaged in a series of dialogues on civilization and hegemony, including those with distinguished thinkers such as Professors Tu Weiming, Lin Yu-sheng, and Chen Guying.
+Dr. Chou has engaged in a series of podcast programs as well as published dialogues on civilization and hegemony, including those with distinguished thinkers such as Professors Tu Weiming (Confucianism), Lin Yu-sheng (Liberalism), and Chen Guying (Taoism).

-As a hobby, he authors the column entitled Film & Music Madness, in which he reviews films, television series, and classical music (such as on the panel of Los Angeles Philharmonic and Taiwan Philharmonic) with distinctive cultural and political depth.
+As a hobby, he also authors the column series entitled Film & Music Madness, in which he reviews with distinctive East-West cultural and political depth on films, television series, and classical music performances held in Berlin, California and Asia.

 Social Engagement

-In his early years, Mr. Chou joined the Taipei Century Symphony Orchestra, becoming its first trombonist which brought him to tour Taipei, Tokyo, Osaka, and Seoul.
+In his early years, Mr. Chou joined the Taipei Century Youth Orchestra, becoming its first trombonist which brought him to tour Taiwan, Tokyo, Osaka, and Seoul.
 He subsequently joined the R.O.C.
-Ministry of National Defense Symphony Orchestra, performing on a tour around Taiwan.
+Ministry of National Defense Symphony Orchestra, performing in Taipei and on a tour around Taiwan.

-He has also served in advisory roles at multiple universities, including as a mentor for the UCLA School of Law for years, an advisor for the China Finance and Business Research Center at the California State University, Northridge, and the Chair of the Advisory Board for the UCLA Center for Chinese Studies from 2017 to 2019.
+Cedric has also served in advisory roles at multiple universities, including as a mentor for the UCLA School of Law for a number of years, an advisor for the China Finance and Business Research Center at the California State University, Northridge, and the Chair of the Advisory Board for the UCLA Center for Chinese Studies from 2017 to 2019.

-While still studying at UCLA School of Law, Cedric as a student led and organized community outreach events that brought together USCIS amnesty officials, media, and community service organizations in the Asian American community to promote the Reagan amnesty program.
-Through this broad and exploring outreach, he assisted many immigrants and helped resolve longstanding legal status difficulties for numerous families.
+While still studying at UCLA School of Law in his early years, Cedric initiated, led and organized community outreach endeavors that brought together USCIS amnesty officials, media, and community service organizations in the Asian American community to promote the Reagan amnesty program.
+Through this special outreach, he worked as a trailblazer, assisting many immigrants and help resolving longstanding immigration status difficulties.

 © 2025-2026 by SouthRock Group